 Most UTIs are caused by bacteria, although they may also be caused by viruses or fungi.
 Bacteria from the bowel are the most common source of infection.
-The infection may begin because of any of the following:
+The infection may start because of any of the following:

-- Germs on the skin outside the rectum may travel into the urethra.
+- Bacteria on the skin outside the rectum may travel into the urethra.
 This is more common in women since the rectum and urethra are closer to each other than in men.
 Wiping from front to back after using the toilet and keeping the area clean can help prevent germs from getting to the urethra.

 Parts of the urinary tract

 The infection can occur in any part of the urinary tract.